 This week I’m hosting superb photographer Julie Balsiger and her photograph taken in Turkey.
 In a little village in Cappadocia where she currently lives.
 She has more of those gems on Julie Balsiger Photography.
 Do check them out, they will charm you up!
 You can as well follow Jules on Facebook, I already do :)

 I have chosen this picture because same as Julie Balsiger, I have felt in love with this region of Turkey from the first sight!
-Cappadocia is one of very little places where I would love to return and for a person like me who always want to discover sth new it is big statement!
+Cappadocia is one of the very little places where I would love to return and for a person like me who always want to discover sth new, it is a big statement!

 Picture Story: Cappadocia, Julie Balsiger